 The University of Texas at Austin may limit the number of automatically admitted students to 75 percent of the University's enrollment capacity for incoming resident freshmen.
-During the summer and fall 2020 terms and spring 2021 term, the University will admit the top six percent of a high school's graduating class who meet the above requirements.
-Additional applicants will be considered by the University of through a holistic review process.
+Additional applicants will be considered by the University of Texas at Austin through a holistic review process.